pmcnaughter/paper/paper.md

 Jones at al (1998) conducted several studies in this region, but continential-scale measurements have not previously been made.

 A large uncertainty in the modelling BBOA is the extent to which measurements in the literature can be applied at a regional level.

+# Methology
+We compared out measurements of particle aging with a model simulation.
+The model is detailed in Smith et al 2002.